Shreyas-Alse/Ultron/README.md

 # Disclaimer
-Please do not expect me to regularly update ultron as i study in a hostel where no electronic devices are allowed I will update it whenever i com ehome for vacation
+Please do not expect me to regularly update ultron as i study in a hostel where no electronic devices are allowed I will update it whenever i come home for vacation